Pakistan International Airlines Flight 661: Oversight

 As the findings indicated that there were errors during maintenance of the aircraft, further investigation was needed regarding the role of structural factors into the crash.

 The aircraft was maintained by PIA in the airline's Maintenance Repair and Overhaul (MRO) facility in Karachi.
 The report described the PIA maintenance facility as one of the pioneers in the region to achieve high-level certification, including from the European Union Aviation Safety Agency (EASA).
 PIA's MRO facility in Karachi's Jinnah International Airport had even provided services for countries in the Middle East, Central Asia, Far East and Southeast Asia.
 Operational review from investigators revealed that some improvements were required in several fields, including the assembly and disassembly of engines, bearing inspection and material handling.
 However, as further analysis regarding the airworthiness of PIA's fleet was needed, a review from Pratt and Whitney was requested to compare the reliability of the ATR fleet/PW127 engines that had been operated under PIA.
 The result showed that PIA's ATR/PW127 engines had very low reliability compared to the other ATR fleet worldwide.
 Even when investigators compared PIA with other airliners in near similar operating environment, the reliability of PIA's ATR/PW127 engines were still considerably lower.

 The logbook from 2008 to 2016 showed that there were several cases of inflight engine shutdown.
 Despite this, no proactive measures and further analysis had been taken by PIA or CAA.
 Investigators also noted that there were deviations from the procedure that had been issued by Pratt and Whitney.
 Such deviations were documented or registered by CAA Airworthiness system.

 Another problem regarding the issuance of dubious pilots’ licenses began to appear as well.
 Irregularities on physical pilot attendance during licensing exams and recorded number of participants during a specific period of time gave rise to the suspicion.
-The names of Captain Janjua and First Officer Akram initially were among the list of pilots who were suspected of having such dubious licenses, but the issue eventually became irrelevant to the cause of the crash as the AAIB concluded that the actions of the crew during the flight had commensurate with their respective training and experience.
+The names of Captain Janjua and First Officer Akram initially were among the list of pilots who were suspected of having such dubious licenses, but the issue eventually became irrelevant to the cause of the crash as the AAIB concluded that the actions of the crew during the flight had been commensurate with their respective training and experience.
 The finding, however, was still concerning.

 Added with the fact that PIA had purposely not complied with the service bulletin that had been issued by the manufacturer, Pakistan's CAA, which was responsible for the oversight of the nation's aviation safety, was questioned on their oversight.
 The annual audits of PIA from 2014 to 2018 revealed that there were gaps and loopholes in the monitoring and evaluation of aircraft airworthiness and safety spectrum and CAA was unable to identify the issues.
 The CAA was described by investigators as being unable to demonstrate proportionate conclusions, identify the trends and undertake proactive interventions.
 The report concluded that the oversight mechanism that had been established by PIA and CAA was inadequate or ineffective to identify weak areas within the system's scope.